Bruce Power Sponsorship Program

 In 2017, Bruce Power also launched a $100,000 Community Safety Fund for initiatives in Bruce, Grey and Huron counties that promote safety in our communities.
 Applications will be accepted through our regular online process through to Dec.
 21, 2017.

 All sponsorship requests are reviewed quarterly by our Sponsorship Committee made up of Bruce Power senior management, departmental experts, and is led by our President and CEO.

-* The 2017 sponsorship budget is fully disbursed.
-All applications submitted moving forward will be considered in early-2018.
-The deadline for submitting a request for our first round of consideration for 2018 is Sept.
-15, 2017.
+* The 2018 sponsorship budget is fully disbursed.
+All applications submitted moving forward will be considered in November 2018.
+The deadline for submitting a request for consideration for 2019 is Sept.
+15, 2018.
 Fill out your application here.